tutorial

 Test the extension

-To build and install your extension for local testing in the Foxglove Studio desktop app, run the following command in the extension directory:
+To build and install your extension for local testing in the Foxglove desktop app, run the following command in the extension directory:

 $ yarn local-install